PepperoniBlvd/Distributed-SSSP/README.md

    srun ./SSSP_serial --sourceVertex 1 --inputFile absolute_path_of_input_graph --y_or_n yes
    ```

-   run it on slurm by command:
+   run it on Slurm by command:

    ```shell
    sbatch filename.sh